We can help you navigate the divorce process in a convenient. cost-effective, more agreeable way.

 What are my options to separate from my spouse?

 Making the decision to file for divorce is perhaps one of the most difficult things a person can do.
 Frankly, it sucks.
 The good news is that it doesn’t have to be messy and it does not have to back you into bankruptcy.
-The average cost ranges from $12,000-38,000+.
-It all depends on where you live and your particular situation, and the whole process can easily be drawn out for months or sometimes years.
+The average cost ranges from $12,000-27,000+ (each).
+The whole process can easily be drawn out for months or sometimes years.
 We can help walk you through the process, provide honest no BS advice to advance your case, and substantially reduce the cost.

 Divorce Service and Fees